rorychristianmurray/Lambda-Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Suppose that you have an n-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
 Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

+## Answer

+## Understand

+n story building means list of length n

+There is a value f we are looking for that dictates behavior for list = building, we want to find the floor where we minimize the sum of dropped + broken eggs

+## Plan

+inputs: list of length n (the building)
+output: int f (floor where sum is minimized)
+assumptions: n (or f) cant be negative edge cases: similar problems: search functions like iterative and binary search base cases: f = 0 (as a starting point) min = 0 (will track the min value we are looking at) max = len(building) (will track the max value we are looking at)